Continuing Education Provider

 Policy on compulsory professional development activities

 To ensure a training activity is in keeping with the principles and criteria set out in the Regulation of the Chambre de la sécurité financière respecting compulsory professional development, every provider must submit an application for recognition to the Department of professional development and quality of practices.
-To do so, they must fill out the Application form for recognition of a professional development activity by a provider as stated in the Policy on compulsory professional development activities.
+To do so, they must fill out the Application form for recognition of a professional development activity by a provider and the Training Plan, as stated in the Policy on compulsory professional development activities.
 The CSF and the Institut québécois de planification financière (IQPF) have an agreement regarding the use of the same form to apply for the recognition of a training activity.

-The CSF generally processes an application for recognition of a training activity within a maximum of fifteen business days following its receipt, provided the application contains the information set out below.
+The CSF generally processes an application for recognition of a training activity within a maximum of 15 business days following its receipt, provided the application contains the information set out below.
 The 15-day period does not apply to applications for recognition concerning conventions, university courses, PDUs for writing, teaching or designing courses, or training activities worth more than 10 PDUs.

 The supplier must send the following by e-mail to the CSF or the IQPF for each training activity for which an application for recognition is being submitted: